 Set Your Return Date – Plan to return on a Thursday or Friday so that your first week back is a short one.

-Deal with the Guilt – Many women feel guilty and conflicted about leaving their children in someone elses care.
+Deal with the Guilt – Many women feel guilty and conflicted about leaving their children in the care of someone else.
 Returning to your professional life does not make you a bad mother!
 You are most likely doing what is best for your family.